Clinical UM Guideline

 Medically Necessary:

-1. The use of moderate to deep anesthesia services in conjunction with the delivery of dental services in the facility setting is considered medically necessary when the following criteria have been met:
+Use of moderate to deep anesthesia services in conjunction with the delivery of dental services in the facility setting is considered medically necessary when the following criteria have been met (A and B):

-2. Children under 6 years of age; or
+2. The individual is a child under 6 years of age; or

-3. Individuals classified by the American Society of Anesthesiologists (ASA) as class III or class IV; or
+3. The risk of intraoperative complications is elevated, as indicated by assignment of American Society of Anesthesiologists (ASA) as class III or class IV; or

-4. Individuals classified with a Mallampati score of 3 or 4; or
+4. The risk of upper airway management complications is elevated, as demonstrated by assignment of a Mallampati score of 3 or 4; or

 Not Medically Necessary:

-The use of moderate to deep anesthesia services in conjunction with the delivery of dental services in the facility setting is considered not medically necessary when the above criteria have not been met, including but not limited to routine treatment of dental carries and non-impacted third molar extractions in the absence of other criteria listed above.
+Moderate to deep anesthesia services for dental services in the facility setting is considered not medically necessary when the above criteria have not been met.

 Coding